cfelton/gizflo/README.md

 needed for an FPGA project.
 The board definition captures the pins, timing information, and external interface.

-A board definition can be created by defing the default ports.
+A board definition can be created by defining the default ports.
 The default ports are typically the pin names given in the manufactures documentation or schematics.